bbmielke/Azure-Search/README.md

     along to the rest api.

-    This method returns an error string (or undef) and a hash representing the json response returned by Azure::Search.
+    This method returns an error string (or undef) and a hash representing the json response returned by Azure.
 You should check for the error string after each call.

     I will provide some examples below, but for a full list of options please go to: